 Learn to Kitesurf in Palm Cove

-Palm Cove is one of Australia’s most popular beachside towns, and it’s the perfect place to visit in Cairns for a seaside escape.
+Palm Cove is home to some of the best beaches in Australia, and it’s the perfect place to visit in Cairns for a seaside escape.
 Large paperbark trees sway on the town’s streets, and boutiques and waterfront restaurants add to the town’s elegant and inviting atmosphere.

 You’ll love Palm Cove even if you hate the idea of taking it easy on vacation.
 The region’s gentle breezes are ideal for beginner kiteboarders, and taking a kiteboarding class is one of the most memorable things to do in Cairns.
 In Palm Cove, you can take anything from a one-hour intro lesson to an all-day one-on-one class with a kitesurfing pro.
 If you fall in, don’t worry—the water here is calm and shallow.